 - Will you be present during the drop-off?
 If not, how will I gain access?

-Across all of your categories, a stellar Quick Pitch can seal the deal for a Client in selecting you to complete his/her task.
-Check out our blog article on tips for writing Quick Pitches.
+Across all of your categories, a stellar Skills & Experience pitch can seal the deal for a Client in selecting you to complete his/her task.
+Check out our blog article on tips for writing Skills & Experience pitches.

-See a few examples below for great Quick Pitches in the Delivery category:
+See a few examples below for great Skills & Experience pitches in the Delivery category: